thegrumpys/odop/docs/Help/htt.md

 Settings and more / Print / Printer = Microsoft Print to PDF / More settings / Scale (%) = 79.

 **Design Migration**
+The term "migration" refers to the process of upgrading designs created in a previous version of the software to the format required by the current version.
 See: [MIGRATION](terminology#migration)

 **How to pronounce ODOP**